wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/8-http.md

-HTTP triggers and actions are considered built into the Power Platform and by default, don’t appear as connectors in the DLP policy editor.
+HTTP triggers and actions are considered built into Microsoft Power Platform and by default, don’t appear as connectors in the DLP policy editor.
 However, because of customer needs and past feedback, it is possible to manage the triggers/actions that are shown in the following image.

 ![Screenshot of H T T P, When a H T T P request is received, and H T T P Webhook.](../media/4-http.png)